CodingMoore/soil-ent-green-python/README.md

 The React application has full C.R.U.D. capabilities and utilizes Firebase Authentication, so a user can only access, add, edit, and delete their own plants and database data.
 As plant information is stored in the Firestore database with the sensor data, this application could be utilized by the user from any browser/device (if the application were deployed).

 The Python application can be modified to account for individual sensor calibration and to adjust the interval between sensor readings.
-For the purposes of quick demos, this interval is currently set to 2 seconds.
+For the purposes of quick demos and easy sensor calibration, this interval is set to 2 seconds by default.

 <br/>

 ## **Project Explanation**

-Soil-Ent-Green is an exercise/experiment in figuring out how a hardware product might be paired with its software without the user being required to edit any code.
-With respect to this, we are assuming that the "Machine Name" that is entered into the "New Plant" creation form, is written somewhere on the hardware's exterior.
+Soil-Ent-Green is an exercise/experiment in figuring out how a hardware product might be paired with its web app, without the user being required to edit any code.

-For the purposes of this project, a Raspberry Pi is used instead of custom hardware.
-If this were a "real" product, the hardware would have be factory programmed with this unique "machine name" and database authentication key.
+If this were a "real" product, custom hardware would be used instead of a Raspberry Pi, and it would come factory programmed with a unique "Machine Name" and database authentication key.
+The "Machine Name" would be printed on the hardware's exterior so that a user can easily find it and type it into the plant creation form in the React app.

 <br/>